Driving licence in Singapore

 A driving licence in Singapore is required before a person is allowed to drive a motor vehicle of any description on a road in the country.
-Like many other countries in the world, an individual must possess a valid driving licence before being permitted to drive on the road, and driving licence holders are subject to all traffic rules.
+An individual must possess a valid driving licence before being permitted to drive on the road, and driving licence holders are subject to all traffic rules.
 The minimum age to drive a motor vehicle and getting a Qualified Driving Licence (QDL) in Singapore is 18 years old.
 (Note: For 2B, 3, 3A, 3C and 3CA only.)
 The driving licence is for the normal lifespan of a person, but continued eligibility to drive requires a medical clearance after reaching the age of 65.

-For those who accumulated 13 demerit points and above within the one year probationary period, the licence will be revoked.
+Learners can engage in one of the three operational driving schools or private driving instructors to learn.
+In an effort to professionalise driver education, no new licences for private driving instructors have been issued since 1987.
+For those who accumulated 13 demerit points and above within the one-year probationary period, the licence will be revoked.
 Driving licences in Singapore are administered by the Traffic Police (TP) of the Singapore Police Force (SPF).